-The new Sydney Art Gallery of New South Wales proposal designed by Japanese Architects SANAA sits lightly on the land following the contours of the site to preserve the trees and existing landscape as much as possible.
+The new Sydney Art Gallery of New South Wales proposal designed by Japanese Architects SANAA sits lightly on the land following the site’s contours to preserve the trees and existing landscape as much as possible.

-The Art Gallery is wrapped in greenery and nature to strengthen its relation with the Royal Botanical Garden and the Domain.
-The idea is to extend the Art and activities into the gardens so the boundary between the garden and the gallery is blurred.
+The Art Gallery is wrapped in greenery and nature to strengthen its relationship with the Royal Botanical Garden and the Domain.
+The idea is to extend the Art and activities into the gardens, so the boundary between the garden and the gallery is blurred.
 The Gallery becomes a part of the Garden, and the Garden becomes a part of the Gallery.